Adrianne Pieczonka: Awards and honours

 Pieczonka's 2006 album Adrianne Pieczonka Sings Wagner and Strauss, on the Orfeo label, was nominated for Classical Album of the Year - Vocal or Choral Performance at the Juno Awards of 2007.
 Her next CD Adrianne Pieczonka sings Puccini won the category in the Juno Awards of 2010.

 In March 2007, Pieczonka was invested as an Austrian Kammersängerin.
 She, along with tenor Michael Schade, are the first two Canadian singers to have had this honour.
 In 2008, she was made an Officer of the Order of Canada.
 In 2012, she was a recipient of the Queen Elizabeth II Diamond Jubilee Medal.

 In 2014 she received the Paul de Hueck and Norman Walford Career Achievement Award from the Ontario Arts Foundation.

 She has received Honorary Doctorates from McMaster University, Hamilton and from her alma mater, University of Western Ontario.

 She received a Ruby Award from Opera Canada in 2015.

 She is a Honorary Fellow of the Royal Society of Canada as well as an Honorary Fellow of the Royal Conservatory of Music in Toronto.

 Personal life

-She resides in Toronto with her wife, mezzo-soprano Laura Tucker, their daughter Grace, and their two cats Sadie and Shadow.
+She resides in Toronto with her wife, mezzo-soprano Laura Tucker, their kid George (they/them), and their two cats Sadie and Buddy.